danielmcn/personal-site-angular/README.md

 - GitHub Copilot Chat
 - markdownlint

+## Deployment

+This site is currently deployed to an Azure Static Web App using Github Actions.
+There is a DNS entry manually created on Azure to support the site, with the domain itself hosted by the excellent [Krystal](https://krystal.io/).

+I do want to create a full Terraform pipeline that creates the DNS, the SWA host, and publishes the site.

 ## AI Prompts used

 As part of this project was finally giving in an using AI, here are the prompts used with Copilot at various stages: